ZhangxinruBIT/SynthTumour/README.md

       │   └── flair.nii.gz
       ├── ...

-# Run with multiprocessing for tumour generation in Stage 1
+# Run with multiprocessing for generation in Stage 1
 ```
 cd SynthTumour
 python Prompt-multi-tumor.py